Follow us on networks

 Do vaccines affect the fertile capacity of men and women?

-Both SARS-COV-2 infection and vaccination with the mRNA vaccine, although they have been shown to cross into follicular fluid, do not appear to have a detrimental effect on follicular function.
+Both SARS-COV-2 infection and vaccination with the mRNA vaccine, although shown to cross into the follicular fluid, do not appear to have a detrimental effect on follicular function.

-In another study, the first to evaluate the impact of the mRNA vaccine on sperm parameters, it did not identify any difference between the results obtained in men before or after vaccination.
+In another study, the first to evaluate the impact of the mRNA vaccine on sperm parameters, no difference was identified between the results obtained in men before or after vaccination

-The study, dated May 2021, is pending review by external professionals.
+The study, from May 2021, is pending review by external professionals.

-So, with these data, and given that SARS-CoV-2 infection can theoretically affect male fertility (COVID and affectation of fertility and assisted reproduction) seems to be recommended that couples who wish to conceive be vaccinated previously.
-The one that vaccination does not affect sperm, while SARS-CoV-2 infection can affect the sperm parameter.
+So, with these data, and given that SARS-CoV-2 infection can theoretically affect male fertility (COVID and impact on fertility and assisted reproduction) it seems to be recommended that couples who wish to conceive get vaccinated beforehand.
+Vaccination does not affect sperm, while SARS-CoV-2 infection can affect the sperm parameter.

 Vaccines and assisted fertility processes

-For this reason, there are no problems with receiving a Covid-19 vaccine during fertility treatments: it is already an IVF, a cryopreserved embryo transfer, ovulation induction processes, intrauterine insemination or egg donation or spermodonation processes .
+For this reason, there is no problem with receiving a Covid-19 vaccine during fertility treatments: whether it is IVF, a transfer of cryopreserved embryos, ovulation induction processes, intrauterine insemination or egg or sperm donation processes. .

-In a major Israeli study, all couples who underwent consecutive cycles of ovarian stimulation for IVF, before and after receiving the Covid virus mRNA vaccine, successfully reached the egg collection stage.
-The stimulation characteristics and embryological variables of the couples who underwent IVF treatments after receiving the SARS-CoV-2 mRNA vaccine were evaluated and compared with their IVF cycles before vaccination.
-These data did not demonstrate statistically relevant modifications.
+In a major Israeli study, all couples who underwent consecutive cycles of ovarian stimulation for IVF, before and after receiving the Covid virus mRNA vaccine, reached the egg collection stage correctly.
+The stimulation characteristics and embryological variables of couples who underwent IVF treatments after receiving the SARS-CoV-2 mRNA vaccine were evaluated and compared with their IVF cycles before vaccination.
+These data did not demonstrate statistically relevant changes.
 Thirty-six couples resumed IVF treatment between 7 and 85 days after receiving the mRNA vaccine.
-With these data, they conclude that, although more studies would be needed to validate their observations, the SARS-CoV-2 mRNA vaccine did not affect the performance of the patients, or the ovarian reserve in their subsequent IVF cycle.
+With these data, they conclude that, although more studies would be needed to validate their observations, the SARS-CoV-2 mRNA vaccine did not affect the patients' performance or the ovarian reserve in their subsequent IVF cycle.

-It is possible, however, that you want to consider when to receive the Covid-19 vaccine considering that some people may develop annoying side effects in the days after vaccination such as pain in the injection site fever, headache, pain muscle or feeling tired.
+You may, however, want to consider when receiving the Covid-19 vaccine keeping in mind that some people may develop bothersome side effects in the days following vaccination such as pain at the injection site, fever, headache, soreness, muscle or feeling of tiredness.
 In this sense, it could make sense, to the extent that the fertility process allows it, to be able to adapt the dates as best as possible to avoid discomfort on especially delicate days.

-Beyond this described situation, there is no reason to delay or stop any fertility treatment in progress.
-The only reason to consider delaying fertility treatment until after you have been vaccinated would be to want to be previously protected against the Covid-19 virus before you can become pregnant.
+Beyond this situation described, there is no reason to delay or stop any fertility treatment in progress.
+The only reason to consider delaying fertility treatment until after you have been vaccinated would be wanting to be previously protected against the Covid-19 virus before you can get pregnant.

-For younger women, under 37 years of age, it would not be particularly important to delay their treatments for this purpose from 3 to 6 months, however, in women older than this age, it should be taken into account.
+For younger women, under 37 years of age, it would not be particularly important to delay their treatments for this purpose by 3 to 6 months; however, in women older than this age, it must be taken into account.
 Delays of several months can end up affecting the chances of success in treatments, especially in women over 40 years of age or with proven low ovarian reserve.

-The Human Embryology and Fertilization Authority in the UK has recommended allowing at least 7 days to elapse between vaccination and egg or sperm donation, especially if the donor feels unwell after vaccination, you should not donate for 7 days after vaccination. appearance of the first symptoms.
+The Human Fertilization and Embryology Authority in the United Kingdom has recommended allowing at least 7 days between vaccination and egg or sperm donation, especially if the donor feels unwell after vaccination, they should not donate for 7 days after vaccination. appearance of the first symptoms.

 There is no reason to believe that any of the Covid-19 vaccines could be harmful to a pregnant woman, but it is also true that their effects on pregnancy have not yet been fully investigated.

-Although the clinical trials of the vaccines did not include pregnant women, the available data, primarily from vaccine use in the United States, do not indicate any adverse effects on pregnancy.
-A large US study of 36.591 pregnant women who were inoculated with mRNA vaccines found no safety problem for the health of pregnant women.
+Although clinical trials of the vaccines did not include pregnant women, the available data, mainly from vaccine use in the United States, do not indicate any adverse effects on pregnancy.
+A large American study, carried out with 36,591 pregnant women who were inoculated with mRNA vaccines, has not found any safety problems for the health of pregnant women.

 Official recommendations